iCliniq Logo

 • Destruction of pancreatic beta cells.

-DM is a major health issue growing in the world.
+Diabetes mellitus (DM) is a major health issue growing in the world.
 Many studies were conducted to determine the association between malnutrition and DM.
-A study has shown that there is a link between chronic undernutrition and DM and also reported that protein energy malnutrition (PEM) may be the cause of it.
+A study has shown a link between chronic undernutrition and DM and reported that protein energy malnutrition (PEM) may be the cause.

 Maternal malnutrition causes a decrease in the fetal intrauterine development rate called intrauterine growth retardation (IUGR).
-Undernutrition during pregnancy leads to altered genes related to hepatic and pancreatic functions.
-A low protein diet during pregnancy may lead to increased oxidative stress, fibrosis, dysfunction of mitochondria, and β cell dysfunction.
+Undernutrition during pregnancy leads to altered genes related to hepatic (liver) and pancreatic functions.
+A low protein diet during pregnancy may lead to increased oxidative stress (an imbalance between the antioxidants and free radicals in the body causing cell damage), fibrosis, dysfunction of mitochondria, and β-cell dysfunction.
 All these reasons may increase the risk of contracting type II DM later in life.

-Not only undernutrition but even overnutrition also cause DM.
-A study has found that increased high-protein diet consumption during pregnancy may cause insulin resistance.
+Not only undernutrition but even overnutrition also causes diabetes mellitus.
+A study has found that increased high-protein and high-fat diet consumption during pregnancy may cause insulin resistance.

-Malnutrition during post-natal life may decrease glucose tolerance and increase the risk of offspring to DM.
-A study has shown that poor nutrition, low socioeconomic status during childhood, and unhealthy behaviors may alter body composition later in life.
-This may in turn responsible for metabolic disorders like DM.
-A study has shown that childhood undernutrition may increase the risk for type II DM in adulthood.
+Malnutrition during postnatal life may decrease glucose tolerance and increase the risk of offspring developing DM.
+A study has shown that poor nutrition, low socioeconomic status during childhood, and unhealthy behaviors may alter body composition later in life, which may be responsible for metabolic disorders like DM.
+A study has also shown that childhood undernutrition may increase the risk for type II DM in adulthood.

 How to Diagnose Malnutrition-Related Diabetes?

-• The condition may occur between the age of 10 to 30 years.
+• The condition may occur between the ages of 10 to 30 years.

 • Background from low socioeconomic status.